rulerdo/VMANAGE_DB_ESTIMATOR/README.md

 vManage DB Estimator is a Python-based tool designed to estimate database requirements for Cisco SD-WAN vManage deployments.
 This tool provides a user-friendly GUI to simplify the estimation process.

+It uses the cisco-catalyst-wan-sdk to connect to a live Manager instance, retrieves database statistics, and provides recommendations for storage allocation based on the number of days of data retention specified by the user.

 ## Features

 - Estimates storage requirements for different data retention periods.